 An operational MoU exists between PBM and the LPA which sets out the role of the LPA including expected standard of behaviour, adherence to the Voluntary Principles and Use of Force expectations, induction requirements, and the right of removal of personnel from Operations that do not abide by the MoU.
-No changes were made to the MOU in 2021.
+The only changes to the MOU in 2023 related to updates to payment and per diem rates.

 LPA personnel are rotated offsite monthly.
 They are required to undertake a Company-provided induction program each time they are re-deployed.
 Their induction covers the areas of safety, Use of Force as it relates to the laws of Laos, key components of the Voluntary Principles, Company Values, and other behavioural expectations.
-The total number of LPA personnel inducted into the company's operations and trained in PanAust's expectations the Voluntary Principles and Use of Force is lower than prior years as there were several months when the LPA personnel on site were unable to be rotated offsite and replaced with a new contingent of LPA due to Government of Laos imposed COVID-19 lockdowns and movement restrictions.